-E. Bad Weather Guidelines for Regional Play:
+F. Bad Weather Guidelines for Regional Play:

-Should bad weather force a postponement or suspension of a game(s) the following guidelines shall be followed:
+Should bad weather force a postponement or suspension of a game(s) the following guide-lines shall control:

-- 1) Games shall be played in bracket order. - 2) Double-headers may be played if both coaches agree. - If both coaches do not agree then the game must be scheduled the following day, excluding Sundays. - 4) All regional games must be completed before the Sectional games can begin. - 5) It is recommended that no game start or continuation of a suspended game begin later than 10:00 p.m. - 6) The local manager shall keep the IHSA informed during the bad weather. - 7) In the event that the games cannot be completed then the highest seeded team remaining shall advance to the Sectional.
+- 1. Games shall be played in bracket order. - 2.
+Double-headers may be played if both coaches agree. - 3.
+If both coaches do not agree then the game must be scheduled the following day, excluding Sundays. - 4.
+All regional games must be completed before the Sectional games can begin. - 5.
+It is recommended that no start or continuation of a suspended game will begin later than 10:00 p.m. - 6.
+The local manager shall keep the IHSA informed during the bad weather. - 7.
+In the event that the games cannot be completed then the highest seeded team remaining shall advance to the Sectional.
 The local manager should contact the IHSA prior to this determination.

-F. Bad Weather Guidelines for Sectional Play:
+G. Bad Weather Guidelines for Sectional Play:

-- 1) Games shall be played in bracket order. - 2) Double headers may be played if both coaches agree. - 3) It is recommended that no game start or continuation of a suspended game begin later than 10:00 p.m. - 4) The local manager shall keep the IHSA informed. - 5) In the event that the Sectional game(s) cannot be completed, the highest seeded team remaining shall advance to the Supersectional in sectional complexes.
-In sectionals that started with only regionals, a flip of the coin between the remaining schools would be conducted.
+- 1. Games shall be played in bracket order. - 2.
+Double headers may be played if both coaches agree. - 3.
+It is recommended that no start or continuation of a suspended game will begin no later than 10:00 p.m. - 4.
+The local manager shall keep the IHSA informed. - In the event that the Sectional game(s) cannot be completed, the highest seeded team remaining shall advance to the Super-Sectional.

-G. Bad Weather Guidelines for Sites at the Regional and Sectionals:
+H. Bad Weather Guidelines for Sites at the Regionals and Sectionals:

-1) If play cannot continue at the predetermined site any playable site can be used to complete play.
+If play cannot continue at the predetermined site any playable site can be used to complete play.

-H. Bad Weather Guidelines for Supersectional Play:
+I. Bad Weather Guidelines for Super-Sectional Play:

-- Super-sectional games can be played up to the start of the first game at the state tournament. - 2) It is recommended that no game start or continuation of a suspended game begin later than 10:00 p.m. - 3) The local manager shall keep the IHSA informed. - 4) In the event that the Super-sectional game cannot be completed, a coin toss will determine which team advances to the state tournament.
+- Super-sectional games can be played up to the start of the first game at the state tournament. - 2.
+It is recommended that no start or continuation of a suspended game will begin no later than 10:00 p.m. - 3.
+The local manager shall keep the IHSA informed. - 4.
+In the event that the Super-sectional game cannot be completed, one coin toss will determine which team advances to the state tournament.

-I. Guidelines for Play at the State Tournament in Case of Bad Weather:
+J. Guidelines for Play at the State Final in Case of Bad Weather

-- 1) The first priority is to crown a champion. - 2) If the consolation game cannot be played, a tie will be awarded to both teams. - 3) If the tournament can only be played on one day due to bad weather, then five inning games will be played and warm up time will be determined by the state final manager and the IHSA. - 4) In the event of delays, the Championship game and the Consolation games may be reversed.
+- 1. The first priority is to crown a champion. - 2.
+If the consolation game cannot be played, a tie will be awarded to both teams. - 3.
+If the tournament can only be played on one day due to bad weather, then five inning games will be played and warm up time will be determined by the state final manager and the IHSA. - 4.
+In the event of delays, the Championship game and the Consolation games may be reversed.